Testing Digitizer / Tablet Linearity

 o Select 'Test device for linearity' > 'Manually draw a diagonal line' > GO.

-o The raw data plot is displayed.
+The raw data plot is displayed.

 1 a.
 Orthogonal Error- Horizontal Spacing between successive samples (X coordinate)

 Note approximately the average level of the curve (average vertical velocity).
-Pen speed (driver properties) should be set such that this average value is higher than 10.

 2. Number of missing samples: The number of missing samples from the tablet can be viewed with 1 sample as reference.